Saskia Euser is a postdoctoral researcher in the unit Developmental and Educational Psychology of the Institute of Psychology at Leiden University.

 - PhD candidate.
 Centre for Child and Family Studies, Leiden University.
 Research project: Prevalence of child maltreatment in the Netherlands.
 Supervised by prof. dr. L.R.A.
 Alink, prof. dr. M.J.
 Bakermans-Kranenburg, prof. dr. M.H. van IJzendoorn (2012-2013).

 - Research assistant at prevalence of child maltreatment studies, supervised by Dr. L.R.A.
 Alink, Centre for Child and Family Studies, Leiden University (2010-2012).

 - Research Master "Developmental Psychopathology in Education and Child Studies", Leiden University.
 (2012).

 BSc Child and Family Studies, Leiden University.
 (2010).

-- Lecture for "Attachment and developmental psychopathology: theory, research, and clinical applications" (2015).
+- 2015 Lectures for (Research)Master course "Attachment and developmental psychopathology: theory, research, and clinical applications".

 - 2013-2014 Tutorials for a course on the use of formal logic and arguments within social sciences, Leiden Univeristy.